serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 Module names must also be in Pascal case, e.g. something that starts with a CAPITAL letter. `myModule`, `mycoolmodule`, `aModule` are invalid module names. `MyCoolModule` is fine.

-### ConnectionKey Parameter

-Connection key is set to the connection key of selected connection string in web.config file.
-You usually don't have to change it, just leave default.

 ### Permission Key

 In Serenity, access control to resources (pages, services etc.) are controlled by permission keys which are simple strings.
 Users or roles are granted these permissions.

-Our Movie page will be only used by administrative users (or maybe later content moderators) so let's leave it as *Administration* for now.
+Our Movie page will be only used by administrative users (or maybe later content moderators) so let's leave it as *Administration:General* for now.
 By default, in Serene template, only the *admin* user has this permission.

+### ConnectionKey Parameter

+Connection key is set to the connection key of selected connection string in web.config file.
+You usually don't have to change it, just leave default.

 ### Generating Code for First Page